DUNE-DAQ/docs/docs/packages/drunc/README.md

 # Running drunc
 Once you have drunc, you can look at the [quick start instructions](https://dune-daq-sw.readthedocs.io/en/latest/packages/drunc/Running-drunc).

+Here's a copy of something from ers:

+* For N > 1 the following information is added to the issue:

+    * host name

+    * user name

+    * process id

 If you need more details:

 * [Process manager](https://dune-daq-sw.readthedocs.io/en/latest/packages/drunc/Process-manager)